 The claims and counterclaims regarding the invention of early telephones abound, only the patents of Bell and Edison are commercially decisive.
 The zeitgeist flowers Bell with all the praise.

-Telephone started evolving from this point forward.
-All forms of modern telephone can be traced back to the inventions of all the aforementioned gentlemen.
+The telephone started evolving from this point forward.
+All forms of the modern telephone can be traced back to the inventions of all the aforementioned gentlemen.

 When Was the Telephone Invented?

-It depends on what you consider as the “invention of the telephone.”
+It depends on what you consider the “invention of the telephone.”